joshfinnie/pushfile/README.md

 ## Installation

 To install PushFile, simply run `npm install -g pushfile`.
-This will install `PushFile` globally on your machine.
+This will install `pushfile` globally on your machine.

 ### Create a Config File